Therapy for Women Navigating Unhealthy Family Dynamics

 How therapy with me works

-Our work is thoughtful, steady, and depth-oriented.
-Together, we look at the emotional and relational patterns that developed in response to your family environment and how they may still shape your life now.
+My approach is thoughtful, steady, and depth-oriented.
+Together, we look at the emotional and relational patterns, attachment wounds and protective strategies that developed in response to your family environment and how they may still shape your life now.

 Therapy may involve: